pontushenriksson/pontushenriksson/README.md

 ###

 <p align="left">
-  - 🔭 I’m currently working on projects for Totem Studios like [The Lotus Programming Language](https://github.com/Totem-Studios/lotus)
+  - 🔭 I’m currently working on projects for Totem Studios like the Lotus Programming Language - https://github.com/Totem-Studios/lotus
   - 🌱 I’m currently learning **React.js and Rust**<br>
-  - 👨‍💻 All of my projects are available at my portfolio website [https://pontushenriksson.com/](https://pontushenriksson.com/)
+  - 👨‍💻 All of my projects are available at my portfolio website - https://pontushenriksson.com/
   - 📫 Email me at **pontus@henriksson.space**</p>

 ###